 Why Digital Twins are a perfect fit for real estate

-Nilson emphasized that Digital Twins are data representations of buildings that go well beyond the scope of 3D or BIM models.
+Nilson emphasized that Digital Twins are data representations of buildings that go well beyond the scope of 3D or BIM models, and all the real estate professionals can use them.
 What data is needed from which Digital Twin depends strongly on the use case – this is why it’s worthwhile aggregating the data into a single platform where users can reuse each Digital Twin over and over for different purposes.

 This is also the reason Nomoko launched its Digital Twin platform for real estate, Nomoko Platform.
 FPRE was Nomoko Platform’s first partner, providing market intelligence to Nomoko Platform users through its integrated store.
 But what convinced FPRE to take this step?